 Abstract.
-Vegetation enhances bank stability and sedimentation to such an extent that it can modify river patterns, but how these processes manifest themselves in full-scale estuarine settings is poorly understood.
-On the one hand, tidal flats accrete faster in the presence of vegetation, reducing the flood storage and ebb dominance over time.
-On the other hand flow-focusing effects of a tidal floodplain elevated by mud and vegetation could lead to channel concentration and incision.
-Here we study isolated and combined effects of mud and tidal marsh vegetation on estuary dimensions.
-A 2-D hydromorphodynamic estuary model was developed, which was coupled to a vegetation model and used to simulate 100 years of morphological development.
+Vegetation enhances bank stability and sedimentation to such extent that it can modify river patterns, but how these processes manifest in full-scale estuarine settings is poorly understood.
+On the one hand, tidal flats accrete faster in the presence of vegetation, reducing the flood storage and ebb-dominance over time.
+On the other hand flow-focusing effects of tidal floodplain elevated by mud and vegetation could lead to channel concentration and incision.
+Here we study isolated and

+- 5 combined effects of mud and tidal marsh vegetation on estuary dimensions.
+A 2D hydromorphodynamic estuary model was developed, which was coupled to a vegetation model and used to simulate 100 years of morphological development.
 Vegetation settlement, growth and mortality were determined by the hydromorphodynamics.
 Eco-engineering effects of vegetation on the physical system are here limited to hydraulic resistance, which affects erosion and sedimentation pattern through the flow field.
-We investigated how vegetation, combined with mud, affects the average elevation of tidal flats and controls the system-scale planform.
-Modelling with vegetation only results in a pattern with the largest vegetation extent in the mixed-energy zone of the estuary, which is generally shallower.
-Here vegetation can cover more than 50 % of the estuary width while it remains below 10 %-20 % in the outer, tide-dominated zone.
+We investigated how vegetation, combined with mud, affects the average elevation of tidal flats and controls the system-scale - 10 planform.
+Modelling with vegetation only results in a pattern with the largest vegetation extent in the mixed energy zone of the estuary which is generally shallower.
+Here vegetation can cover more than 50% of the estuary width while it remains below 10-20% in the outer, tide dominated zone.
 This modelled distribution of vegetation along the estuary shows general agreement with trends in natural estuaries observed by aerial image analysis.
-Without mud, the modelled vegetation has a limited effect on morphology, again peaking in the mixed-energy zone.
-Numerical modelling with mud only shows that the presence of mud leads to stabilisation and accretion of the intertidal area and a slight infill of the mixed-energy zone.
-Combined modelling of mud and vegetation leads to mutual enhancement with mud causing new colonisation areas and vegetation stabilising the mud.
-This occurs in particular in a zone previously described as the bedload convergence zone.
-While vegetation focusses the flow into the channels such that mud sedimentation in intertidal side channels is prevented on a timescale of decades, the filling of intertidal area and the resulting reduction in tidal prism may cause the infilling of estuaries over centuries.
+Without mud, the modelled vegetation has a limited effect on morphology, again peaking in the mixed energy zone.
+Numerical modelling with mud only shows that presence of mud - 15 leads to stabilization and accretion of the intertidal area and a slight infill of the mixed energy zone.
+Combined modelling of mud and vegetation leads to mutual enhancement with mud causing new colonization areas and vegetation stabilizing the mud.
+This occurs in particular in a zone previously described as the Bedload Convergence Zone.
+While vegetation focusses the flow into the channels such that mud sedimentation in intertidal side channels is prevented on a timescale of decades, the filling of intertidal area and resulting reduction of tidal prism may cause infilling of estuaries over centuries.

-1 Introduction
+20 1 Introduction